hth313/OS4/doc/secondary.rst

 #.
 The actual secondary FAT is pointed to from the secondary FAT
    header.
 This FAT is defined in the same way as the ordinary XROM FAT.
-It may be located in any bank, but all functions in it must be (or at least start) in the same bank.
+It can be located in any bank, but all functions in it must be (or at least start) in the same bank.
 This bank is enabled by the bank switch routine in its secondary FAT header.